Charming places to visit in Indianapolis, Indiana

 The Children’s Museum of Indianapolis Welcome Center

-One of the highlights of the museum is the Dinosphere exhibit.
-Kids and adults alike will love this interactive display.
-There are fossils from all over the world and real paleontologists to answer questions while you’re there.
+One of the museum’s highlights is the Dinosphere exhibit.
+Kids and adults alike will love this interactive display, which features fossils from all over the world and real paleontologists who will answer questions while you’re there.

 Another attraction is the National Geographic Treasures of the Earth exhibit.
 This fun interactive display includes a replica of an ancient Egyptian tomb, Chinese Terra Cotta Warriors, and a shipwreck from Captain Kidd’s voyage.